btos34/Games/README.md

 ### Made by stelth

-Note that none of these sites are mine and i have no conenctions with them
+Note that none of these sites are mine and i have no connections with them

 ...................................................................................................................................................................